aiusquare/yotouch/README.md

 Each user is verified by **two tiers of human validators**:

-### **Primary Validators (People Who Know You Personally)**
+### **Primary Validators (People Who are Prominant in Societies)**

-These are individuals from the user’s real-life network:
+These are individuals prominant and holds community's respect like:

-* Colleagues
-* Neighbors
+* Traditional rulers
-* Teachers
+* Popular politicians
+* Organisational heads (Directors and the likes)
 * Employers
-* Community leaders
+* Pastors/Imams

 They verify claims such as:

 * “This is the real person.”
-* “This is their correct address.”
+* “Confirm that they belong to our community by confirming the address they provide.”
-* “We know them physically.”
+* “That we know them physically.”

 ### **Secondary Validators (Independent Community Validators)**

-Trained and approved validators from the YoTouch community who do **neutral, objective** reviews.
+Trusted and approved users by primary validators from the YoTouch community who do **neutral, objective** reviews.

 They verify:

 * Consistency
 * Liveness
-* Documentation accuracy
 * Fraud patterns
+* Secondary Address review

 ### 🧠 **Validator Reputation System**